-All you need to make Perch work for you is a membership with an intel sharing community (like the NH-ISAC).
+All you need to make Perch work for you is a membership with an intel sharing community (like H-ISAC).
 You do not need to purchase any other security tools or hire analysts.
 (We like to call Perch a SIEM-less solution.)

 Can Perch benefit me if I already invested in a SIEM and/or a TIP?

 Yes – Perch can pull threat intelligence data from any platform, especially a STIX/TAXII source.

 Perch streamlines the detection process, communication with community members, and facilitates alert resolution.

 It lets you connect with TIPs or other communities; and lets you visually sort and filter alerts from each of your intelligence sources.
 Perch sensors can be set up as a source of alerts for your corporate SIEM.

 How do I set up my sensor?
 Where?